top of page

 About 5 miles to the west of Marlborough, the footpath meets The Ridgeway National Trail at Overton Downs which then continues into Oxfordshire and Buckinghamshire.
 As previously mentioned however, I decided that I would take the alternative route towards Overton by leaving the Wessex Ridgeway at Win Green and then walking the Cranborne Droves Way to Salisbury followed by the Sarsen Way to Overton Hill.

 So, bearing all the above in mind, the Wessex Ridgeway, whilst being longer and definitely more challenging than its wealthy cousin 'The Ridgeway', is only a ‘named’ trail and the differences in terms of signage in particular would become very apparent from the start of this challenge.
 The Wessex Ridgeway relies almost exclusively on limited circular waymarkers attached to posts and gates.
 The waymarker features the image of a green Wyvern, a two-legged dragon associated with the ancient kingdom of Wessex.
-Regardless of its status, I had the most amazing time walking along the Wessex Ridgeway through Dorset and into Wiltshire.

-The Wessex Ridgeway starts at Lyme Regis in Dorset - 200 miles from where I live.
+The Wessex Ridgeway begins at Lyme Regis in Dorset - 200 miles from where I live.
 I don’t do camping as I love my creature comforts too much.
 Premier Inn is my hotel of choice for a number of reasons; you know exactly what you’re going to get in terms of facilities, it’s quick and easy to amend or cancel bookings and you can get a cooked breakfast that will see you through the day from 06:30 in the morning (07:00 at weekends).
 It's other advantage over Travelodge is that you can leave your luggage either before your check in time or after you've checked out - free of charge.
 This is a godsend if you don't have your car with you.
 For my first week I booked 3 nights at the Seaton Premier Inn and 3 nights at the Yeovil Town Centre Premier Inn.
 Ahead of starting my challenge on the Monday, I drove down to Lyme Regis on Sunday for a bit of a recce, before driving the 8 miles to Seaton.

 This part of the country isn’t blessed with the most extensive public transport facilities so I had to carry out detailed planning before setting off.
 I actually really enjoy this part of any walking challenge which is just as well.
 Bustimes.org is one of my best friends for determining where the start and end points of each stage should be.
 It provides you with bus route times and details, maps of bus stops and even real time tracking of individual buses.